1940s in music: Pop

 Bandleaders such as the Dorsey Brothers often helped launch the careers of vocalists who went on to gain popularity as solo artists, such as Frank Sinatra, who rose to fame as a singer during this time.
 Sinatra's vast appeal to the "bobby soxers" revealed a whole new audience for popular music, which had generally appealed mainly to adults up to that time, making Sinatra the first teen idol.
 Sinatra's music mostly attracted young girls to his concerts.
 This image of a teen idol would also be seen with future artists such as Elvis Presley and The Beatles.
 Sinatra's massive popularity was also one of the reasons why the big band music declined in popularity; major record companies were looking for crooners and pop singers to attract a youth audience due to his success.
 Frank Sinatra would go on to become one of the most successful artists of the 1940s and one of the best selling music artists of all time.
 Sinatra remained relevant through the 1950s and 60s, even with rock music being the dominant form of music in his later years.
 In the later decades, Sinatra's music would be mostly aimed at an older adult audience.
 Sinatra remains one of the most respected and critically acclaimed music artists of all time.

 Big band swing could variably be an instrumental style or accompany a vocalist.
 In comparison to its loud, brash, rhythmic sound stood the "sweet" bands which played a softer, more melodic style.
 The most notable of these, in no small part thanks to a long postwar TV career, was the band of Lawrence Welk.
+Also noteworthy were performances on the radio by the Shep Fields Rippling Rhythm Orchestra and by Guy Lombardo's Royal Canadian Orchestra, which performed a sweet jazz rendition of "Ault Lang Syne" for decades on both radio and television.

 While swing bands could be found in most major cities during the 1930s–1940s, the most popular and famous were the bands of Glenn Miller, Benny Goodman, and Artie Shaw, which had national followings and sold huge numbers.
 World War II brought an end to big band swing as many musicians were conscripted into the armed forces and travel restrictions made it hard for bands to tour.
 In 1944, Glenn Miller was killed when his plane crashed into the English Channel en route to a USO show in France.
 His death is widely considered to mark the close of the swing era.